-Applicants provide documentation that they are unable to obtain credit elsewhere by signing FSA-2001, FSA-2314, or FSA-2330.
-However, after reviewing the financial information and type of loan requested (EM's have a different credit elsewhere requirements), FSA may require written evidence to support the applicant's inability to obtain credit elsewhere.
+Applicants provide documentation that they are unable to obtain credit elsewhere by signing --FSA-2001 or FSA-2314.
+However, after reviewing the financial information and type of-- loan requested (EM's have a different credit elsewhere requirements), FSA may require written evidence to support the applicant's inability to obtain credit elsewhere.
 FSA will use the Market Placement Program to assist qualified applicants in obtaining a guaranteed farm loan from a commercial lender, where applicable.